The Foundation of Chinese Military Logistics

 The Impact on Military Campaigns

-The effectiveness of Chinese military logistics can be seen in several landmark campaigns.
-During the Han dynasty’s campaigns against the Xiongnu (c.
-133–89 BCE), the imperial armies pushed deep into the Mongolian steppe, relying on huge supply trains that included tens of thousands of oxen and horses.
-The famous general Huo Qubing rode light, living off captured Xiongnu supplies whenever possible, but his army’s strategic mobility was only possible because the main supply line—protected by garrisoned fortresses—kept him fed and armed over the winter.
+The effectiveness of Chinese military logistics is best illustrated by its successes and failures.
+During the Han dynasty's campaigns against the Xiongnu (c.
+133–89 BCE), imperial armies pushed deep into the Mongolian steppe.
+General Huo Qubing famously rode light, living off captured enemy supplies, but his strategic mobility was only possible because a chain of fortified depots behind him ensured steady resupply of fodder and arrows.
+The main supply line, protected by garrisoned fortresses, allowed Han forces to overwinter in the north and resume campaigns in spring.

-Another example is the Ming dynasty’s defense of the Great Wall.
-The wall itself served as a logistical spine: watchtowers stored ammunition and food, and the gates controlled the flow of supplies to garrison towns.
-When the Mongols attempted incursions, Ming armies could rapidly concentrate forces along the wall, using pre-determined supply corridors.
-This system allowed the Ming to maintain a standing army of over 1 million men—the largest in the world at the time—without collapsing the economy.
+The Ming dynasty's defense of the Great Wall offers another example.
+The wall itself functioned as a logistical spine: watchtowers stored ammunition and food, and the gates controlled the flow of supplies to garrison towns.
+Ming armies could rapidly concentrate forces along the wall using pre-determined supply corridors.
+This system allowed the Ming to maintain a standing army of over one million men—the largest in the world at the time—without collapsing the agrarian economy.
+When the Mongols attempted incursions, response times were measured in days, not weeks.

 Lessons in Contrast: The Failure of Logistics